anttiranta/feed-reader-php/README.md

 - As a user, I want to update/delete an item
 - Implementation should be covered with unit tests

-## Under progress

-- There are still some open todos
-- As a developer, I want to run a command which accepts the feed urls (separated by comma) as argument to grab items from given urls.
-Duplicate items are accepted.

 ## Installation

 Set local environment variables